 I’m not saying that miscarriages aren’t to be talked about, because, I’m a full believer that the more attention and awareness we bring to the situation, the easier it can be to learn about and get through.

 Make sure to take your prenatal vitamins.
 I’ve also compound a list of healthy food choices that are great for fertility and during your first trimester of pregnancy.
-To learn more about those options, check out the post here.

 Make sure to stay hydrated.
 This will help for all of your blood work, your possible morning sickness and helps the pregnancy overall.